kubefleet-dev/kubefleet-cookbook/approval-request-metric-collector/README.md

 2. **ClusterStagedWorkloadTracker** (cluster-scoped)
    - Defines which workloads to monitor for a ClusterStagedUpdateRun
    - The name must match the ClusterStagedUpdateRun name
-   - Specifies workload's name, namespace and expected health status
+   - Specifies workload's name, namespace, and kind (e.g., Deployment, StatefulSet)
    - Used by approval-request-controller to determine if stage is ready for approval

 3. **StagedWorkloadTracker** (namespaced)
    - Defines which workloads to monitor for a StagedUpdateRun
    - The name and namespace must match the StagedUpdateRun name and namespace
-   - Specifies namespace, workload name, and expected health status
+   - Specifies namespace, workload name, and kind
    - Used by approval-request-controller to determine if stage is ready for approval

 ### Automated Approval Flow